Decmofofs/Course-Projects-For-Learning-in-PKU/README.md

     This repository uses GPL3.0.
     If you find some of the codes useful,please feel free to: clone, fork, or use them in any forms.
-    But please obey the GPL3.0.
+    But please obey the GPL3.0 License.